Approximating (Weighted) Chromatic Correlation Clustering via Cluster LP: Problem definitions

-An instance of \ccc consists of a set $L$ of colors and a complete graph where each edge is specified either a $+$ edge or a $-$ edge, and each $+$ edge $e$ is associated with a color $c_e\in L$.
-Let $E^+$ and $E^-$, respectively, denote the set of $+$ edges and the set of $-$ edges.
-Given an instance $(V,E^+ \sqcup E^-,L,\{c_e\}_{e\in E^+})$ of the problem, a (feasible) solution consists of a partition $\scriptC$ of $V$ and a coloring function $\chi:\scriptC\to L$ that assigns a color to each part.

-Given a solution $(\scriptC,\chi)$, an edge $e=(u,v)$ is called a \emph{disagreement} if and only if one of the following conditions holds: \begin{itemize} \item $e$ is a $-$ edge and both $u$ and $v$ belong to the same cluster $C \in\scriptC$; \item $e$ is a $+$ edge and $u$ and $v$ belong to different clusters $C\neq C'\in\scriptC$ \item $e$ is a $+$ edge and both $u$ and $v$ belong to the same cluster $C \in\scriptC$, but $\chi(C)\neq c_e$. \end{itemize} We also refer to a disagreement simply as a \emph{disagreed} edge.
+We begin with defining \ccc (\CCC).
+An instance of \CCC consists of a set $L$ of colors and a complete graph $(V, E)$ where each edge is specified as either a $+$ edge or a $-$ edge, and each $+$ edge $e$ is associated with a color $c_e\in L$.
+Let $E^\ell$ be the set of edges colored $\ell$; let $E^+ := \bigcup_{\ell \in L} E^\ell$ and $E^- := E \setminus E^+$ denote the sets of $+$ and $-$ edges, respectively.
+Given an instance $(V, E, L,\{c_e\}_{e\in E^+})$ of the problem, a (feasible) solution consists of a partition $\scriptC$ of $V$ and a coloring function $\chi:\scriptC\to L$ that assigns a color to each part.
+Given a solution $(\scriptC,\chi)$, an edge $e=uv$ is called a \emph{disagreement} if and only if one of the following conditions holds: \begin{itemize} \item $e$ is a $-$ edge and both $u$ and $v$ belong to the same cluster $C \in\scriptC$; \item $e$ is a $+$ edge and $u$ and $v$ belong to different clusters $C\neq C'\in\scriptC$; and \item $e$ is a $+$ edge and both $u$ and $v$ belong to the same cluster $C \in\scriptC$, but $\chi(C)\neq c_e$. \end{itemize} We also refer to a disagreement simply as a \emph{disagreed} edge.
 If an edge is not a disagreement, we call it an \emph{agreement} or an \emph{agreed} edge.
 The goal of the problem is to find a solution that minimizes the total number of disagreements, which is also referred to as the cost of the solution.
-Let $n:=|V|$ denote the number of vertices.